skellis46/slipbox/two women dancing.md

 ## Two young people and their camera

-_In which I describe an actual event that prompted this thinking-writing._
+_In which I describe an actual event that prompted this thinking and writing._

 I am out for a walk during my one hour of permitted outdoor exercise.
 It is March 2021 and we are nearing the end of the strictest part of the UK's second national lockdown.